saayv1/cedarvalleyvrcamp/README.md

       * Select File > Build Settings.
       * Select Android and click Switch Platform.
       * In the Build Settings window, click Player Settings.
+      * change the minimum build API to Android 4.4